Once features and training sets are registered, they can be served via Featureform's Python API.

 client = ff.ServingClient(host)

-dataset = client.dataset(name, variant)
+dataset = client.training_set(name, variant)

-for features, labels in dataset:
+for row in dataset:

 # Train Model